UF alumna Rachelle Bergeron fatally shot in Micronesia

 "The University of Florida Levin College of Law community is deeply saddened to hear of this senseless crime.
 Rachelle represented the very best of UF Law.
 In her short, but influential, career Rachelle used her legal education to touch the lives of people across the globe.
 We extend our heartfelt condolences to Rachelle’s family, friends, and loved ones."

-According to an ABC News article, a colleague of Hammerling's described Bergeron's position as the "most dangerous job" on the island of Yap State as she often "saw the worst of Yap" while prosecuting criminals in the area.
+, a colleague of Hammerling's described Bergeron's position as the "most dangerous job" on the island of Yap State as she often "saw the worst of Yap" while prosecuting criminals in the area.

 Those who knew Bergeron say she received threats and anger from those who were unhappy with her decisions as the acting attorney general.